-Time Performance Measures Frame The improved condition of bushland edges, core and creeks.
+Performance Measures The improved condition of bushland edges, core and creeks.
 Staff carrying out specialist maintenance works specified in the Service Level Agreement, are appropriately skilled and trained.
 Safe Work Method Statements are regularly prepared, reviewed and communicated to staff.
 Activities of Council uphold legislative requirements.
 All new buildings and structures on community land comply with the relevant building standards.
-0 0 N 8/ 0 0 0 Mgt Team MPL (PAT, PSU) MPL/ MBB/ MHR e MPL HSC Action Provide a rear setback to developments on private properties that adjoin bushland Ensure that active uses of Council or Crown land have a minimum impact on bushland Works including traffic control, pesticide applications, pruning of trees and shrubs, hedges and arboricultural work is to be carried out by suitably qualified and / or trained staff.
-Appropriate training is provided for staff involved in the above tasks. afety Standards Train Council staff in Occupational Health and Safety Standards.
+Time Frame 0 0 0 0 0 0 Mgt Team MTPS MPL (PAT / PSU) MPL / MBB/ MHR MPL HSC Action Ya Provide a rear setback to developments on private properties that adjoin bushland Ensure that active uses of Council or Crown land have a minimum impact on bushland Works including traffic control, pesticide applications, pruning of trees and shrubs, hedges and arboricultural work is to be carried out by suitably qualified and / or trained staff.
+Appropriate training is provided for staff involved in the above tasks. fety Standards Train Council staff in Occupational Health and Safety Standards.
 Maintain work practices to comply with Occupational Health and Safety standards.
-Encourage staff to report breaches of Occupational Health and Safety standards to the designated OH&amp;S officers.
+Encourage staff to report breaches of Occupational Health and Safety standards to the designated OH&S officers.
 Staff are up to date and familiar with the relevant legislation impacting upon the level and standard of Council services.
 New buildings and structures comply with the relevant building standards.
-1.1 Operating Standards Management Statement 1.1A Environmental Sustainability Ensure the adjoining land uses minimise impacts on the natural environment Skilled and experienced labour is used to implement specialist works as specified in the Service Level Agreement.
-1.1C Council Staff Health and Safety Standards At all times Council employees and contractors will comply with Occupational Health and Safety Standards. • Encourage s Occupational Health and Safety • Cocupational Health and Safety • Encourage s Occupational Health and Safety 1.1D Legislative Standards Services are provided to agreed national and industry standards, local bylaws, the LEP and policies and standards resultant from public consultation.
+1.1 Operating Standards Management Statement 1.1A Environmental Sustainability Ensure the adjoining land uses minimise impacts on the natural environment 1.1B Maintenance Personnel Skilled and experienced labour is used to implement specialist works as specified in the Service Level Agreement.
+1.1C Council Staff Health and Safety Standards At all times Council employees and contractors will comply with Occupational Health and Safety Standards.
+Cocupational Health and Safety Cocupational Health and Safety 1.1D Legislative Standards Services are provided to agreed national and industry standards, local bylaws, the LEP and policies and standards resultant from public consultation.
 1.1E Technical Standards The design of any new structures on community land must comply with the relevant building standards.